Why is good attendance so important?

-- Day 1 (am) – The attendance office will send a text.
-Please reply with your reason for absence.
+- Day 1 (am) – The Attendance Office will send a text.
+Please reply with the reason for your child’s absence.

-- Day 1 (pm) – The attendance office will send another text.
-Please reply with your reason for absence.
+- Day 1 (pm) – School will send another text.
+Please reply with the reason for your child’s absence.

 - Day 2 – Your child’s Intervention Manager will contact you by telephone.
 Please answer immediately and confirm the reason for your child’s absence.

 - Day 3 – If we still do not have a reason for absence by Day 3, a home visit will be made, to ensure your child is safe.

 Important note: if the home visit is unsuccessful, the school’s safeguarding procedures will be implemented.